iLUB/ansible/readme.md

 ## Running
 1. run 'vagrant up' inside ilias-vagrant
-2. check localhost:8080 to see if ilias install has been successful
+2. check localhost:8081 to see if ilias install has been successful 3  Optional: Check localhost:9704 to check mail sent from the server
-3. if database's state is set to present (role:ilias -> load-db.yml) install DB through setup/setup.php
+4. if importDB is set to false in the playbook install DB through setup/setup.php
-4. if database's state is set to import (role:ilias -> load-db.yml) no further installation steps are needed -> DO NOT FORGET TO SET THE DB STATE TO PRESENT AFTERWARDS. (otherwise your db will be reset with the next vagrant provision command).
+5. if importDB is set to true in the playbook no further installation steps are needed -> DO NOT FORGET TO SET THE importDB to false aftwerwards. (otherwise your db will be reset with the next vagrant provision command).
-5. reload ansible changes with 'vagrant provision'
+6. reload ansible changes with 'vagrant provision'
-6. access via ssh with vagrant ssh
+7. access via ssh with vagrant ssh

 ## Destroying VM
 1. destroy with 'vagrant destroy'

-##Timon Amstutz und Thomas Kolonko
+##Timon Amstutz und Tomasz Kolonko